 This is not to say every case of neuropathy is curable; unfortunately, it is not.

 Above all, it is important to take responsibility for your own care, in your own health.
 Neuropathy and chronic pain are not one-size-fits-all disorders.
-Peripheral neuropathy patients who do the best realize this—and take action every single day.
+Patients who do the best realize this—and take action every single day.

-Listen to your body.
+Finally, listen to your body.
 Pay attention to what it is telling you.
 Years from now, you’ll be glad you did.